Easy to Use Legal Templates

-If stamp duty is to be paid on the transfer, this payment must be made first and details of it included in the email sent to HMRC.
+If stamp duty is to be paid on the transfer, this payment must be made first, and details of it must be included in the email sent to HMRC.

-Typically, companies require the original Instrument of Transfer along with this confirmation letter to be posted to them, so that the original documentation can be retained as proof of the transfer.
+Typically, companies require the original Instrument of Transfer along with this confirmation letter to be posted to them so that the original documentation can be retained as proof of the transfer.

-Let us take care of the legals so you can focus on running your business.
+Using Zegal will reduce risk, save money, and improve efficiency.
+Let us take care of the paperwork so you can focus on running your business.